An elderly woman

 An elderly Italian man lay dying in his bed.
 While suffering the agonies of impending death, he suddenly smelled the aroma of his favourite Italian anisette sprinkle cookies wafting up the

+stairs.
 Gathering his remaining strength, he lifted himself from the bed.
 Leaning against the wall, he slowly made his way out of the bedroom, and with even greater effort, gripping the railing with

 both hands he crawled downstairs.
 With laboured breath, he leaned against the doorframe, gazing into the kitchen.
 Where if not for death's